worst foods and drinks for migraines

 2. Prescription Medications

-In more severe cases, doctors may prescribe medications specifically designed to treat migraines, such as Triptans (like Nurtec), which constrict blood vessels and reduce inflammation in the brain.
+In more severe cases, doctors may prescribe medications specifically designed to treat migraines, such as VYEPTI, a prescription medication that helps treat migraines.

 3. CGRP Inhibitors

 Calcitonin gene-related peptide (CGRP) inhibitors, like Amovig, are a newer class of medications that target CGRP, a neuropeptide involved in migraine attacks.
+There's also ZAVZPRET (zavegepant), a medication used to treat migraines.
+It belongs to a class of drugs known as CGRP (calcitonin gene-related peptide) receptor antagonists, which help alleviate migraine symptoms by blocking the activity of CGRP, a protein involved in migraine attacks.
 These injections can be administered monthly or quarterly to prevent migraines.

 4. Cefaly Device